Sustainability

 Our fleet today

-Electric motorbikes serve intra-city demand in Accra where the OEM and charging ecosystem supports daily operations.
-Conventional motorbikes and vehicles handle deliveries in the other regions we serve, where the electric ecosystem is not yet in place.
+Electric motorbikes serve intra-city Accra where the OEM and charging ecosystem supports daily operations.
+Conventional motorbikes and vehicles handle the other regions where the electric ecosystem is not yet in place.

 We use charging and battery-swap infrastructure provided by ecosystem partners.
 ShaQ Express does not own or operate that infrastructure.
 The relationship is operational, and its reliability is what makes our electric fleet possible.